5 Ways Power BI Can Make Project Management Easier

 • Power BI and AI

-Below, we discuss how using Power BI for project management can help you make more timely and efficient business decisions.
+This article explores how using Power BI for project management can help you make more timely and efficient business decisions.

-What Is Power BI?
+What is Power BI?

 Power BI is an excellent option for organizations that want to use a visual tool to monitor and manage project portfolios.
-It can help them create better dashboards by combining data in a centralized place.

-How to use Power BI for Project Management?
+How to Use Power BI for Project Management

 Power BI has a host of features that make project management efficient, especially for multiple projects going on at the same time.